Assault and Aggravated Assault in Florida:

 Aggravated Assault is a third degree felony.
 The penalty for this offense is more severe, and can include up to 5 years in prison and a fine up to $5,000, and involve minimum mandatory prison sentences if a firearm is involved.

-Bradley M. Collins, P.A. has aggressively defended Assault and Aggravated Assault charges for over two and a half decades.
+Bradley M. Collins, P.A. has aggressively defended Assault and Aggravated Assault charges for over three decades.